 An overview of the rules is provided below.
 For additional information about the law, click here.

-Businesses, nonprofits, institutions, schools*, and multi-family properties
+Under the law, businesses, nonprofits, institutions, schools*, and multi-family properties must:

 1. Get Service